ghostop14/gr-grnet/README.md

 # gr-grnet

-(Note: This module is in active development.
-The sinks work very well, the sources are still being worked out with more features to come)

 GNURadio TCP and UDP source and sink blocks completely rewritten in C++ with Boost.
 The UDP block has some additional header/crc options that can be optionally enabled as well:

 Header/CRC